Nazarii-Voitkiv/TokenERC20/README.md

 - **Multisig Controls** – pause, fees, treasury, limits, whitelist, plus Merkle root updates via the safe.

 The UI fetches the Merkle JSON from `VITE_AIRDROP_DATA_URL`, compares its root with the on-chain value, and displays remaining/claimed allocations in real time.

+---

+## Staking overview

+`contracts/Staking.sol` exposes a simple single‑asset staking pool that pays rewards in the same ERC‑20:

+- Emits rewards per second (`STAKING_REWARD_RATE`) across all stakers, tracked via `rewardPerToken`.
+- Owner (the deployer multisig) can update the reward rate without interrupting accounting.
+- `stake`, `withdraw`, `claimReward`, and `exit` are guarded with reentrancy protection and transfer tokens using `transferFrom`/`transfer`.
+- Funding happens during deploy when `STAKING_INITIAL_FUND` > 0 or manually via token transfers later; users receive rewards only if the pool has balance.

+The staking contract has no dedicated frontend module by default, but it is fully covered in both Foundry (`foundry/test/Staking.t.sol`) and Hardhat (`test/Staking.test.ts`) suites.